 We’re all familiar with cars and car parts being recalled because defects in their design and/or manufacture have been discovered.
 Unfortunately, serious accidents usually bring attention to the faulty car parts prior to the recall.
 When faulty automotive parts or systems, like tires, brakes, air bags, steering or ignition systems, cause car accidents, the manufacturer and others may be held liable for injured persons’ losses through a product liability claim.

 When to Get an Experienced Auto Accident Attorney in Boston

-If you have been involved in a car accident that has left you injured and facing hospital bills, lost income and the prospects of a long recovery, contact the lawyers at Kelly & Soto Law in Boston if you would like to file a car accident injury claim.
+If you have been involved in a car accident that has left you injured and facing hospital bills, lost income and the prospects of a long recovery, contact the lawyers at Kelly & Associates Injury Lawyers in Boston if you would like to file a car accident injury claim.
 We will investigate every aspect of your accident to document what happened and who should be held liable, as well as what settlement is necessary to ensure your full financial recovery.

 We understand the serious impacts that car accidents cases have on families.
 We keep all of our clients informed throughout the claims process.
 We’ll work to ensure that your claim moves toward a successful conclusion with as little burden on you as possible.

 - National Highway Traffic Safety Association (NHTSA): Critical Reasons for Crashes Investigated in the National Motor Vehicle Crash Causation Survey